junz-vex/Plant-Species-Images-Classification/README.md

 | **Platform** | Google Teachable Machine |

 ### Class Distribution
-The dataset encompasses 20 distinct plant species with approximately 250-650 images per class, though some species have slightly more or fewer samples based on availability and morphological diversity requirements.
+The dataset encompasses 20 distinct plant species with approximately 250images per class, though some species have slightly more or fewer samples based on availability and morphological diversity requirements.

 ---